Hello, this is HDC, a consulting company specializing in AM solutions.

 4. Conclusion

-In conclusion, PBF, powder DED, and Meltio each offer unique advantages tailored to different manufacturing requirements.
+In conclusion, PBF, Powder DED, and Meltio each offer unique advantages tailored to different manufacturing requirements.

-On the other hand, Powder Directed Energy Deposition (PED) offers faster printing speeds and wider material versatility, making it suitable for large part manufacturing and repair, but it offers lower resolution and surface quality compared to PBF.
+On the other hand, Powder Directed Energy Deposition (DED) offers faster printing speeds and the ability to use various materials, making it suitable for the fabrication and repair of large parts, but its resolution and surface quality are lower compared to PBF.